Tesla is now officially getting into the mining business with a lithium claim on 10,000 acres in Nevada.

 “We got rights to a lithium claim deposit in Nevada – over 10,000 acres.”

-Nevada is known to have a large reserve of libitum that is still not being exploited in volume.
+Nevada is known to have a large reserve of lithium that is still not being exploited in volume.

 Lithium Americas is one of the companies most far along in the development of mining operations in the region.